xamyzhao/timecraft/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iy1FCPQs4JI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-To use the [tipiX](https://github.com/adalca/tipiX) visualization tool [1] below, click on the image to pause/start the autoplay feature, and move your mouse from left to right to move through each time lapse.
+Below, we use the [tipiX](https://github.com/adalca/tipiX) interactive visualization tool [1] for some time lapses.
+The first row shows real time lapses created by artists, the second row shows videos synthesized by the <i>visual deprojection</i> baseline, and the third row shows videos synthesized by our method.
+To use the tipiX tool, click on the image to pause/start the autoplay feature, and move your mouse from left to right to move through each time lapse.
 <div align="center">
 <iframe src="https://www.mit.edu/~adalca/tipiXnightly/?path=http://people.csail.mit.edu/xamyzhao/timelapse_outputs/sample_results/preds_frame$.png&xBins=40&nDims=1&iframe=430x310&play=150" height="310" width="430"></iframe>
 </div>